Aljean Harmetz: Off the Face of the Earth

 Harmetz’s Off the Face of the Earth is a suspense novel about a boy's abduction and the efforts to free him.
 It was published by Scribner in 1997 and as a paperbound by Pocket Books in 1998.

 The Sunday New York Daily News called the book "a sizzling summertime thriller" and added, "Harmetz spins her tale with taut, wiry prose, and her pages are filled with insight and intrigue.
 You might have nightmares after reading this book, but you won't regret it."

 Publishers Weekly called the book "engrossing," a "tightly controlled, intelligently told, acutely creepy debut thriller."
 Glamour called it the "best of the beach reads....a terrifying but revealing take on the most universal of horror stories."
 And The New York Times Book Review said of the book: "well above the classic thriller fare... powerful... psychologically complex... lingers in the mind well after the reader has raced through its pages to the conclusion."

-Other work

-Harmetz was the Hollywood correspondent of The New York Times from 1978 to 1990.

-She wrote a teaser trailer for the 1978 film The Wiz and provided the map of the Land of Oz.

-She has written for magazines, publishing poetry in The Atlantic and a Best First Story in Ellery Queen's Mystery Magazine.
-She has contributed articles to Esquire, The New Republic, Cosmopolitan, The New York Times, TV Guide, Architectural Digest, and the Los Angeles Times.

-Round Up the Usual Suspects: The Making of "Casablanca" was published by Hyperion in 1992 and has been called “pretty much the definitive sourcebook on Casablanca.
-In September of that year, a documentary, Casablanca: Round Up the Usual Suspects, based on the book, was screened on Showtime.

-She has written dozens of celebrity obituaries for The New York Times since retiring in 1990.
-Her obituaries include: Mickey Rooney, Lena Horne, Shirley Temple, Billy Wilder, Jack Lemmon, Doris Day, Dina Merrill, and Paul Newman, and Tab Hunter.

-Harmetz also wrote and narrated a documentary on video games for The Disney Channel.

-Awards and recognition
+Accolades

 Harmetz is a recipient of Yale University's Poynter Fellowship, an award for distinguished journalism.

 In 1993, her book The Making of The Wizard of Oz was named by The Book Collectors (Los Angeles) as one of the hundred best books ever written on the movies.
 It was honored at a reception hosted by the Academy of Motion Picture Arts and Sciences.

-Criticism

-In a 1988 article, Spy magazine characterized Harmetz as possibly "the most inexplicable journalist in Hollywood.
-If Harmetz writes a story, then it is either (a) wrong, (b) late, (c) trivial or (d) designed to advance the career of one of her sources.
-Or all of the above."

 Personal life

-Aljean Levin married to Richard Harmetz On August 9, 1959, and they have three children.
-They live in Los Angeles.
+She married Richard S. Harmetz, and they have three children: Anthony, Daniel, and Elizabeth.

-She is related by marriage to the corporate lawyer, Lloyd Harmetz.